Pierre André de Suffren: Battle of Trincomalee

 On 25 July 1782, Hyder Ali arrived at Bahour under the gun salutes of the fortress and the whole French squadron.
 The next day, a 500-man cavalry troop under General Ghulam Ali Khan escorted Suffren, six of his captains and several officers to the encampment of Hyder Ali's army for a meeting with him.
 Suffren announced that Bussy-Castelnau had arrived to Isle de France with 6 ships of the line, 2 frigates and transports carrying 5,000 soldiers.
-He also informed Hyder Ali that a French frigate had intercepted a British schooner carrying Colonal Horn to Nagapattinam.
+He also informed Hyder Ali that a French frigate had intercepted a British schooner carrying Colonel Horn to Nagapattinam.
 Hyder Ali responded with luxurious gifts to Suffren and his officers, or with gifts represented by their equivalent value in rupees.
 He then ajourned the meeting until the next day.
 (Note: Suffren received 10,000 rupees symbolising the gift of an elephant, which would have been inconvenient on Héros; his officers received 1,000 symbolising horses, for the same reason.)

 On 27, Hyder Ali invited Suffren and Piveron to a private dinner, with European-style seating in deference to his guests.
 (Note: The previous day, Suffren, who was overweight, had suffered from the Indian-style seating and Hyder Ali had graciously bent the etiquette to accommodate him.)
 Suffren reported on the battles against Hughes, and they reviewed plans of operations against the British.
 Hyder Ali was especially concerned by British advance on the Malabar Coast and the risk that the Maratha Empire would switch sides, ally with the British and start a war with Mysore.
 (Note: The Maratha–Mysore War was to start three years later.)
-The next day, Fine joined the squadron with a prize carrying British colonel Horn, of the Madras Army, and Lézard brought news of the arrival of Bussy-Castelnau, with the 74-gun Illustre and the 64-gun Saint Michel, on the theatre of operations.
+The next day, Fine joined the squadron with a prize carrying a Madras Army colonel, and Lézard brought news of the arrival of Bussy-Castelnau, with the 74-gun Illustre and the 64-gun Saint Michel, on the theatre of operations.